Background pattern

 • Low blood pressure

-The administration of this radiopharmaceutical involves receiving a small amount of ionizing radiation with a very low risk of developing cancer and hereditary defects.
+Administration of this radiopharmaceutical involves receiving a small amount of ionizing radiation with a very low risk of developing cancer and genetic disorders.

 • Do not freeze.

-Do not use this medication after the expiration date that appears on the labels after CAD.
-Hospital staff will ensure that the product is stored and disposed of correctly and that it is not used once the expiration date on the label has passed.
+Do not use this medicine after the expiry date stated on the labels after EXP.
+Hospital staff will ensure that the product is stored and disposed of correctly and not used after the expiry date stated on the label.

 Composition of Striascan

-Each ml of solution contains 74 MBq of ioflupano (123I) at the date of calibration.
+Each ml of solution contains 74 MBq of ioflupane (123I) at the time of calibration.

-Striascan is an colourless injectable solution, supplied in a single amber glass vial of 15 ml sealed with a rubber stopper and a metallic overcap.
+Striascan is a colorless injectable solution, supplied in a single 15 ml amber glass vial sealed with a rubber stopper and a metal overseal.

 Presentation: 1 vial containing 2.5 ml or 5 ml of solution.